 While research isn’t a deliverable as such, we will always present you with our findings.
 It forms a solid foundation on which the brand can be built and informs decisions made during the development process.
 We often reference our research when explaining the reason behind some of our design choices at later stages in the project.

-Mood boards are created to show the visual direction of your brand.
+Mood boards show the visual direction of your brand.
 We curate images, colours and typefaces and present you with our vision for your brand based on our initial research.
 As the mood board is not a final piece of artwork, it’s an ideal milestone during the project to ensure that we all agree on the visual direction that the brand is heading.

 The mood board is a useful reference throughout the development stages of the branding process, it also serves as a reminder of the original direction chosen for the brand should you need a source of inspiration to keep the brand on the right path.